01-edu/public/subjects/traits/README.md

 ### Instructions

-Imagine you are designing a new video game and you have to create food that they players can take to gain strength.
+Imagine you are designing a new video game and you have to create food that the players can eat to gain strength.

-There are two types of food for now fruits and meet: fruits increases the strengths by 1 unit and meat increases it by 3 unit.
+There are two types of food for now, fruits and meat: fruits increase the strength by 1 unit and meat increases it by 3 units.

 - Define both structures fruits and meat:

-Define the std::fmt::Display trait of the Player structure so using the template {} inside a println! macro will print:
+Define the std::fmt::Display trait of the Player structure in a way that when using the template {} inside a println! macro it will print:

-- In the first line the name of the player
+- In the first line, the name of the player
 - In the second line the strength, score and the money
 - In the third line the weapons